-The USF priority goals for 2020 are as follows:
+The USF priority goals for 2021 are as follows:

-- 1. The 2020 Operating Plan will be established by March 2020.
-This plan will set out the objectives of the Fund for the operating year 2020. - 2.
-The USF will seek funding from international donor organizations for two projects which have been developed.
-The USF will be working along with the regional NTRCs so that we can all benefit from these projects. - 3.
+- 1. The 2021 Operating Plan will be established by March 2021.
+This plan will set out the objectives of the Fund for the operating year 2021. - 2.
+The USF will seek funding for two new projects through the Ministry of Finance, Economic Planning and Information Technology. - 3.
 Monthly site visits would be conducted under the five USF projects to ensure that the equipment is functional, and services are in place at the various locations. - 4.
-The USF will ensure that the new contract for the SMART project is entered into by the first quarter of 2020. - 5.
-The USF will ensure that VHF training is executed for the police at the Owia, Barrouallie, Rose Hall and Paget Farm Police stations. - 6.
+Provide an internet connection to Fifteen (15) playing fields and hard courts throughout St. Vincent and the Grenadines. - 5.
+Connect 340 needy households with an internet connection in our efforts to bridge the digital divide. - 6.
+The USF will ensure that a GMDSS training session is executed with the Coast Guard radio operators. - 7.
 The USF will ensure that electricity is placed at the Mt Wynne Beach under the payphone project to provide power to the equipment.